Joseph T. Dickman

 Joseph Theodore Dickman (October 6, 1857 – October 23, 1927) was a United States Army officer who saw service in five wars, rising to the rank of major general.

 Early life

 Dickman was born in Dayton, Ohio.
 He was the son of Theodore Dickman, who served as a first lieutenant in the 58th Ohio Infantry during the American Civil War.
 He attended the University of Dayton and graduated in the class of 1871.
-In 1881 he graduated from the United States Military Academy at West Point and was commissioned in the 3rd Cavalry.
+In 1881 he graduated 27th in a class of 53 from the United States Military Academy at West Point and was commissioned in the 3rd Cavalry.
 Among his classmates were several men who would attain the rank of general officer, such as John Frank Morrison, Francis Joseph Kernan, Enoch Crowder, Edwin St. John Greble, Charles H. Barth, Clarence Page Townsley, Charles L. Phillips, George True Bartlett, Joseph Alfred Gaston, Henry Clay Hodges Jr. and John Biddle.

 Military career

 Apache Wars and Border Duty 1883–1898

 Dickman graduated from the United States Army Cavalry School in 1883 and proceeded directly to the Indian territory, where he participated in the Apache War from 1885 to 1886, to include the Geronimo Campaign.
 He next participated in the Mexican border patrol operations during the Garza Revolution against Garza revolutionists and the bandits, Benavides and Gonzales.

 Dickman's early experience sent him to Fort Riley, where he was an instructor at the Cavalry and Light Artillery School from 1893 to 1894.
 He deployed to the Pullman Strike in Chicago 1894.
 Later that year, he was assigned to Fort Ethan Allen, Vermont.